 At the end you should write a short reflection (about 1 page) about your experience.
 This reflection should touch on the following topics:

-- What did you observe (what stood out to you as interesting about the space, people, and task that you engaged with?
+What did you observe (what stood out to you as interesting about the space, people, and task that you engaged with?
 Were there things that worked particularly well?
 Were there breakdowns?)

-- What did you learn (did you learn something about accessible technologies?
+What did you learn (did you learn something about accessible technologies?
 Anything that might inform your approach to research?)

-- Learn how to communicate between an Arduino and your phone
+Learn how to communicate between an Arduino and your phone

-- Build a simple circuit that is enhanced by its connection to your phone
+Build a simple circuit that is enhanced by its connection to your phone

 Basic Requirements for Project

-Your project should demonstrate your ability to take input from at least one button (or other sensor), capture that information by phone, and do something with it.
+You should make a case for why this is an assistive technology of some sort.
 For example, you could build a door opening sensor (using a button or proximity sensor) that causes your phone to announce the door was opened, or a single switch control for scrolling or tabbing through a web page, or a capacitive sensor that captures a log of how often a cane is used.